typst-community/valkyrie/docs/manual.typ

   Validates an object against one or more schemas. *WILL* return the given object after validation if successful, or none and *MAY* throw a failed assertion error.

   #argument("object", types: "any")[
     Object to validate against provided schema.
-Object *SHOULD* statisfy the schema requirements.
+Object *SHOULD* satisfy the schema requirements.
 An error *MAY* be produced if not.
   ]
   #argument("schemas", types: ("array", "schema"))[
     Schema against which `object` is validated.
 Coerced into array. *MUST* be an array of valid valkyrie schema types.